William II of Geneva: Conflict with Peter le Petit Charlemagne

+Marriage and children

-William II died at Domène in November 1252 and was succeeded by his eldest son, Rudolf, while his younger son, Henry, received the fortresses of Vuache and Ternier.
+William II married Alice de La Tour du Pin.
+He died at Domène on 25 November 1252 and was succeeded by his eldest son, Rudolf, while his younger son, Henry, received the fortresses of Vuache and Ternier.
 Besides his sons Rudolf, Amadeus and Henry, William II had four others.
 One Savoyard Renaissance historian described William II as “quarrelsome”.